 Do you have a wasp problem?
 Senske exterminators are experienced with safe wasp removal.
 If you are threatened by wasps, hornets, or yellow jackets, contact us ASAP!

-No matter what method our exterminator uses, we always suggest signing up for our bi-monthly pest control program.
+No matter what method our exterminator uses, we always suggest signing up for our full-service pest control program.
 This program gives you complete coverage from other pests that might infiltrate your home or property.
 After Senske Pest Control has eradicated your bee headache, if you find yourself facing a wasp, scorpion, spider, or ant problem in your house, you’ll be covered.

 Our pest control exterminators are licensed and trained technicians.
 Senske Pest Control is a family-owned business that has been in operation since 1947.
 We provide affordable pest control and only use pest control products that are safe for families- especially children and pets.
 We offer treatment solutions that have been approved both by the state and by the federal government.